The Minkowski content measure for the Liouville quantum gravity metric: Preliminaries

+We deduce from these definitions that reparameterizing the $\frac{3\gamma}{2}$-quantum wedge appearing in Proposition~\ref{prop:left-right-independence} by its canonical embedding preserves the LQG metric.
+First, we map the quantum wedge (or its bead) conformally to $\mathbb H$, sending the two marked points to 0 and $\infty$.
+We can choose this conformal map only using the flow lines that cut out the quantum wedge, which then preserves the LQG metric a.s.\ because these flow lines are independent of the quantum wedge (recall \eqref{eqn:lqg-metric-coordinate-change}).
+Now, we merely need to scale each component by a random factor that is almost surely determined by the semicircle averages of the field.
+Since the semicircle average part of the quantum wedge is a continuous function that is independent of the lateral part, we can apply the Weyl scaling axiom as in the proof of Lemma~\ref{lem:scaling-metric-covariance} to conclude that the LQG metric is preserved under this scaling.

-The upshot is that we can restate Proposition~\ref{prop:left-right-independence} in the language of random curve-decorated measure metric spaces in a manner similar to Proposition~\ref{prop:qc-mmspace-invariance}.
+Therefore, we can restate Proposition~\ref{prop:left-right-independence} in the language of random curve-decorated measure metric spaces as below.
+We omit a detailed proof, which is analogous to that of Proposition~\ref{prop:qc-mmspace-invariance} except for the additional consideration that conditioned on $\eta(-\infty,0]\cap \eta[0,\infty) = \eta_0^+ \cup \eta_0^-$, the curve $\eta|_{[0,\infty)}$ and the time reversal of $\eta|_{(-\infty,0]}$ are conditionally independent and identically distributed (as discussed in Section~\ref{sec:space-filling-sle}).
 Recall that $D_h^U$ denotes the internal metric on $U$, which was defined in \eqref{eqn:internal-metric}.